Simmons University: Student body

 According to the College Scorecard, the racial and ethnic composition of the undergraduate population is 62% white, 11% Asian, 8% Hispanic, 6% black, and 5% non-resident alien.
-30% of the undergraduate student body is Pell Grant eligible.
+Thirty percent of the undergraduate student body is Pell Grant eligible.

 Admissions

 Simmons received 2,905 first-year applications for admission in fall 2020.
 They admitted 2,398 applicants (82.5% acceptance rate) and enrolled 451.
 The average high school GPA of first-year students enrolled in fall 2020 was 3.69; the middle 50% range of SAT composite scores was 1080–1250; and the middle 50% range of ACT composite scores was 24–29.

 Sustainability

 Former President Susan Scrimshaw signed the American College & University Presidents' Climate Commitment (ACUPCC) as a formal commitment to eliminate campus greenhouse gas emissions over time.
 Furthermore, the School of Management is addressing sustainability in its curriculum as well as in building and resource-management programs.